zstoebs/Daily-Coding-Problem/December 2019/README.md

 - 12/19/2019: Given an absolute pathname that may have . or .. as part of it, return the shortest standardized path.

+- 12/21/2019: Given a sorted array, find the smallest positive integer that is not the sum of a subset of the array.